fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

 .. note:: You might need to backup also letsencrypt certificates.
           See `Letsencrypt renewal limits`_.

+.. note:: You should terminate existing resalloc resources.
+          See `Terminate resalloc resources`_.

 Finally, shutdown the instance to avoid storage inconsistency and other possible problems::

     $ ssh root@<old_name>.fedorainfracloud.org